kjhealy/kieranhealy.hugo/content/blog/subway-net-flow/index.markdown

 I do something rather more simple here.
-I use the MTA's hourly origin-destination estimates and aggregate them on a station-by-station basis to calculate in-and-out of the station flows across 424 subway stations or station complexes.
+I use the MTA's hourly origin-destination estimates and aggregate them on a station-by-station basis to calculate in-and-out flows across 424 subway stations or station complexes.
 These specific numbers are averaged over all Mondays in 2025.
 For each hour of the we calculate the total passenger volume at the station, and the share of that volume that are estimated arrivals and departures.
-Then we draw a pie chart for each station is a pie chart, coloring it yellow for departures, purple for arrivals.
+Then we draw a pie chart for each station, coloring it yellow for departures, purple for arrivals.
 The circle size reflects total volume and the pie slice proportions show the flow balance.